ekstroem/MESS/README.md

 ## Computational functions

+* `conditional_rowMeans` - a function similar to `rowMeans` but it only returns the mean if a prespecified number of observations is available.
 * `pairwise_Schur_product` - compute Schur products (element-wise) of all pairwise combinations of columns in matrix
 * `qdiag` - fast extraction of matrix diagonal
 * `quadform` - fast computation of a quadratic form `t(X) %*% M %*% X`